blazkv/cybersec-learning-journal/writeups/pre-security.md

 ### How Websites Work

-This section explained how browsers interact with web servers.

-- When visiting a website, a browser sends a **request** to a **web server**, which processes the request and sends back **data** that the browser uses to **render the webpage**.
+Browsers interact with web servers by sending **requests**.
+The server processes these requests and sends back **data** that the browser uses to render the webpage.

-- Websites consist of two main components:
+Websites consist of two main components:

-  - **Front End (Client-side)**: The user interface and presentation layer displayed in the browser.
+- **Front End (Client-side):** The user interface displayed in the browser.
-  - **Back End (Server-side)**: Handles application logic, processes requests, and returns responses.
+- **Back End (Server-side):** Handles application logic and processes requests.

-- Web content primarily uses **HTML (HyperText Markup Language)**, **CSS**, and **JavaScript**:
-  - HTML structures content using tags such as `<html>`, `<body>`, and `<p>`, starting with a `<!DOCTYPE html>` declaration.
-  - Tags may include attributes, e.g., `<p attribute1="value1" attribute2="value2">`.
-  - CSS styles the page, while JavaScript adds interactivity.
+Web content mainly uses **HTML (HyperText Markup Language)**, **CSS**, and **JavaScript**.
+HTML provides the page structure using tags like `<!DOCTYPE html>`, `<html>`, `<body>`, and `<p>`.
+Tags can include attributes, for example, `<p attribute1="value1" attribute2="value2">`.
+CSS styles the page, while JavaScript adds interactivity.

-- I have experience with the **MERN stack** and using HTML, CSS, and JavaScript from previous projects.
-- Practiced viewing page source code using browser tools like “View Page Source.”
+I have experience with the **MERN stack** and have worked with HTML, CSS, and JavaScript in previous projects.
+In this module, I practiced viewing page source code using browser tools like “View Page Source” to better understand website construction.

+JavaScript can be included in two ways:

-- JavaScript can be embedded directly using `<script>` tags or linked externally via `<script src="/path/to/file.js"></script>`.
+- Embedded directly in HTML using `<script>` tags.
+- Linked externally via `<script src="/path/to/file.js"></script>`.

-- Applied JavaScript to dynamically modify page content using `document.getElementById("demo").innerHTML`.
+For example, JavaScript can dynamically change page content: `document.getElementById("demo").innerHTML`.

-- Security considerations emphasized avoiding **exposure of sensitive data** such as credentials or tokens in the source code.
+Security considerations emphasized avoiding **exposure of sensitive data**, such as credentials or tokens, in the source code.

-- Inspected a mock website to find exposed credentials, which I then used to log into the **TryHackMe** platform.
+I inspected a mock website to find exposed credentials, which I then used to log into the **TryHackMe** platform.

-- Learned about **HTML injection**, a client-side vulnerability where unsanitized user input can inject malicious HTML or JavaScript into the DOM.
-- Simulated an injection attack by submitting an `<a>` tag that redirected users to a malicious site, demonstrating the risk of improper input validation.
+I also learned about **HTML injection**, a client-side vulnerability where unsanitized user input can inject malicious HTML or JavaScript into the DOM.
+To demonstrate this risk, I simulated an injection attack by submitting an `<a>` tag that redirected users to a malicious site, showing the danger of improper input validation.

 ### Putting it all together